otrv4/otrv4/otrv4.md

 To create a user profile, assemble:

 1. Cramer-Shoup key-pair: PK, SK
-2. Version support information string in the same format as OTRv3 Query Messages [3]
+2. Version support information: string in the same format as OTRv3 Query Messages [3]
 3. Profile Expiration  (TODO: what format?)
+4. Profile Signature: signature of the profile using the Cramer-Shoup secret key
-4. (optional) Transition signature is a signature of the profile by the users version 3 DSA key.
+5. (optional) Transition Signature: signature of the profile by the user's version 3 DSA secret key.
 This is only used if the user supports version 3 and 4.

-One of the Cramer-Shoup secret key values (`z`) and its generator (`g1`) is used to create signatures of the entire profile.
+One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile.
 This is created using the Ed448 signature algorithm as documented in [4].